-Speech 3: Problem-Solution Speech (5-6 minutes)
+Speech 3: Persuasive Speech (5-6 minutes)

 This is a 5-6 minute action-oriented persuasive speech.
-The purpose of the problem-solution speech is to influence the audience's beliefs or actions.
-The speech should contain a problem and solutions to the problem, including action steps the audience can take.
-Possible topics include influencing classmates to donate blood, start/increase flossing, exercise more or eat healthier, sponsor a child, get involved with a charity, adopt a pet etc. You are required to present within the time limit, using a speaking outline of no more than five note cards (one side only).
+The purpose of this persuasive speech is to influence the audience's beliefs or actions.
+The speech should contain a problem and solution(s) to the problem, including action steps the audience can take.
+Possible topics will be provided by your instructor, but you are not limited to the list received from your instructor provided your instructor approves of your topic.
+The speech may be organized in one of three different patterns: problem-solution, problem-cause-solution, or Monroe's motivated sequence.
+You are required to present within the time limit, using a speaking outline of no more than five note cards (one side only).
 You are to cite no fewer than four different sources (only two may be from the internet) and use three or more types of amplification or supporting materials.
-No visual aid is required, but please keep in mind that a visual aid can be a very effective way to persuade your audience to act on your topic.
+No visual aid is required (unless otherwise stated by your instructor), but please keep in mind that a visual aid can be a very effective way to persuade your audience to act on your topic.